tomproux/holbertonschool-simple_shell/README.md

 # REQUIREMENTS #

--Your code should use the Betty style
+1. Your code should use the Betty style
--Your shell should not have any memory leaks
+2. Your shell should not have any memory leaks
--No more than 5 functions per file
+3. No more than 5 functions per file
--All your header files should be include guarded
+4. All your header files should be include guarded
--Use system calls only when you need to
+5. Use system calls only when you need to

 # OUTPUT #

 Unless specified otherwise, your program must have the exact same output as sh (/bin/sh) as well as the exact same error output.
 The only difference is when you print an error, the name of the program must be equivalent to your argv[0] (See below)

 Example of error with sh: